Vancouver-Datajam/project_5/README.md

 To be updated during the Datajam

 ## Team members:
-Please let me know if your name doesn't appear here, if there are any errors or if you would like your name to be removed!
+Please let me know if your name doesn't appear here, if there are any errors, or if you would prefer that your name is not published
 * Jeanette Andrews (Team lead)
 * Madan Krishnan (Mentor)
 * Natasha Mattson